jackbartlett20/Population-Balance-of-Particles-in-Flows/README.txt

 Running the code:

 Choose the desired problem in the problem.in file.
 Options:
-1. PSR with user inputs: currently set up to produce the same input as the test case of aggregation with the Brownian kernel (option 3).
+1. PSR with user inputs
-2. Aggregation with the constant kernel: plot psd_analytical.out column 2 (y axis) vs column 1 (x axis) and psd.out column 3 (y axis) vs column 1 (x axis).
-This plots a comparison of the numerical and analytical solutions in terms of the number distribution, i.e. n(v) - v.
-See the sample plot agg_constant.pdf.
+2. Aggregation with the constant kernel
-3. Aggregation with the Brownian kernel: plot psd_sp.out column 2 (y axis) vs column 1 (x axis).
-This plots the self-preserving distribution in terms of the similarity variable, i.e. psi - eta.
-See the sample plot agg_Brownian.pdf.
+3. Aggregation with the Brownian kernel
-4. Aggregation-growth: plot psd_analytical.out column 3 (y axis) vs column 1 (x axis) and psd.out column 5 (y axis) vs column 1 (x axis).
-This plots a comparison of the numerical and analytical solutions in terms of the volume distribution, i.e. v*n(v) - v.
-See the sample plot agg-growth.pdf.
+4. Aggregation-growth
-5. Nucleation-growth: plot psd.out column 3 (y axis) vs column 1 (x axis).
-See the sample plot nuc-growth.pdf.
+5. Nucleation-growth
-6. Uniform binary fragmentation: plot psd_analytical.out column 2 (y axis) vs column 1 (x axis) and psd.out column 3 (y axis) vs column 1 (x axis).
-This plots a comparison of the numerical and analytical solutions in terms of the number distribution, i.e. n(v) - v.
-See the sample plot frac_un_bin.pdf.
+6. Uniform binary fragmentation
-7. Discrete PBE - aggregation with the Brownian kernel: plot psd_sp_discrete.out column 2 (y axis) vs column 1 (x axis).
-This plots the self-preserving distribution in terms of the similarity variable, i.e. psi - eta.
-See the sample plot agg_Brownian_discrete.pdf.
+7. Discrete PBE - aggregation with the Brownian kernel

 Input files are in directories pbe and psr.
 Output is in the following files in directory pbe: psd.out - particle size distribution